Oral pigmentation: Physiological

-Peutz Jeghers syndrome
+Peutz–Jeghers syndrome

-For Peutz Jeghers syndrome the frequency is approximately 1 case per 60,000-300,000 people in the USA.
+For Peutz–Jeghers syndrome the frequency is approximately 1 case per 60,000–300,000 people in the US.
 Equal occurrence in both sexes and all races.
 Average age of diagnosis being 23 years in men and 26 years in women.

 Smokers melanosis

 Smoker's melanosis is present in all age groups, has no observed sex or race predilection.

 Melanotic macule

 For hyperplastic or neoplastic processes, the mean age of oral melanotic macule (hyperplastic- increase in malanoticpigments without an increase in malanocytes) is 43.1 years with the mean size of the lesion was about 6.8mm.
 The female: male ratio is 2:1 and lower lip being the most common location.
 For oral melanoma (neoplastic) the mean age was 53.8 years with equal ratio of female:male and most common location being in the palate or gingiva.

 Oral melanoma

 For oral melanoma (neoplastic lesion), the mean age was 53.8 years with equal ratio of female:male and most common location being in the palate or gingiva.